IBM/ibm-iam-operator/README.md

 ## Custom PodSecurityPolicy definition:

-The IAM operator service does not support running under the OpenShift Container Platform default restricted security context constraints.
+The IAM operator does not define any specific custom pod security requirements.

 ## Custom SecurityContextConstraints definition:

-The IAM operator does not define any specific pod security requirements.
+The IAM operator service runs under a restricted security context constraint with a non root uid.